digital-asset/daml/daml-lf/spec/transaction.rst

 message Versioned
 ^^^^^^^^^^^^^^^^^

-Generic wrapper to version encode versioned object
+Generic wrapper for a versioned object

 (*since version 14*)